DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/salaried-teacher-training.md

 $nathan$

 You will not perform more than 90% of a full-time teacher’s duties on most salaried teacher training courses.
-If you are on a postgraduate teaching apprenticeship, you'll perform no more than 80% of a full-time teacher's duties.
+If you're on a postgraduate teaching apprenticeship, you'll perform no more than 80% of a full-time teacher's duties.

 Full-time salaried teacher training will usually last: